bytecodealliance/SIG-Registries/notes/sig-registry-valencia.md

   - Crypto stuff fits all of their data formats

-  - The term used in both JWS and SAML is assertions Making assertions about an entity
+  - The term used in both JWS and SAML is assertions Making assertions about an package
     You can publish some software, I've done QE process on this thing and then provide a stamp of approval There are cross-organization
     Intoto - project in CNCF